 - Moisture contamination resulting from leaks or incomplete cleaning and drying.

 - Deterioration of insulating components such as operating rods, interrupters, interrupter supports caused by corrosive arc by-products.

-- Impurities, contamination and/or particles within insulating medium.
+- Impurities, contamination, and/or particles within the insulating medium.

-In photo show 3 type of power factor test set.
+In photo showing 3 types of power factor test set.